Asher-W/Asher-W.github.io/_posts/2025-07-22-Abundance.markdown

 ### Grow
 Cities are extremely important to development.
 They gather the best minds to make progress in teams, they store industrial expertise in an easy to access bank, and they are fonts of social mobility.
 If we want to develop, we need our cities to thrive.
 But today, no one can afford them.
 Even when cities try to reform, they are blocked at every turn by old laws and [legal liberalism](https://lawreview.uchicago.edu/print-archive/new-legal-liberalism).

 We build less homes per capita than most other countries, and what we build is absurdly expensive.
 In America, housing is an asset that makes up most of its owners' portfolio.
-To keep that cost up, owners screw the newcomer anyway they can.
+To keep that cost up, owners screw the newcomer any way they can.
 Blue states specifically are uniquely intent on blocking housing development and ensuring what is built is built for the kind of people already there: that is to say, rich whites.

 ### Build
 Energy today has a clear winner.
 Fossil fuels kill with fumes that green energy never produces.
 Installing a wind or solar source comes with half the cost for energy over a lifetime compared to coal.
 Tack on nuclear and geothermal, and there is plenty of green energy to go around.
 We just need to build it.